Xeo786/Rufaydium-Webdriver/README.md

 Page := FF.NewSession() ; session id will be saved to ini for access after reloading script
 ```
 ## Session Auto Delete
-Session created by driver can be closed by user, Driver take time to respond for any command in this kind of situation because Session was not closed for driver,
+A session created by a driver can be closed by the user, Driver takes time to respond to any command in this kind of situation because Session was not closed for the driver,

-Session auto-delete will delete Session for driver when web page is not reachable/closed by user, this automated step will be taken on any Rufaydium's method after webpage manually/accidentally closed to over come driver response lag,
+Session auto-delete will delete Session for a driver when a web page is not reachable/closed by the user, this automated step will be taken on any Rufaydium's method after the web page is manually/accidentally closed to overcome driver response lag,

 ## Session.NewTab() & Session.NewWindow()
 Creates and switches to a new tab or New Window